-The fiduciary net position of the Local Retiree Life Insurance Fund (LRLIF) has been determined using the flow of economic resources measurement focus and the accrual basis of accounting.
-Under this measurement focus and basis the net OPEB liability, deferred outflows of resources and deferred inflows of resources related to other postemployment benefits; OPEB expense; and information about the fiduciary net position of the LRLIF, including additions to/deductions from LRLIF's fiduciary net position, have been determined on the same basis as they are reported by LRLIF.
-For this purpose, benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with the benefit terms.
+Information about the fiduciary net position of the LRLIF and additions to/deductions from LRLIF's fiduciary net position have been determined on the same basis as they are reported by LRLIF.
+For this purpose, benefit payments (including refunds of member contributions) are recognized when due and payable in accordance with the benefit terms.
 Investments are reported at fair value.